Azure/azure-cli-extensions/src/aks-preview/README.md

 #Azure CLI AKS Preview Extension#
-This is a extension for AKS features.
-This will replace the full AKS module
+This is an extension for AKS features.
+This will replace the full AKS module.

 ## How to use ##
 Install this extension using the below CLI command